karllhughes/personal-blog-5/_posts/2025-02-07-entrepreneur-books.md

 layout: post
 title: "12 Entrepreneurship Books That Impacted Me the Most"
 img: /assets/img/entrepreneur-books.png
-date: 2023-10-01
+date: 2025-02-07
 categories:
   - Entrepreneurship
   - Books
 ---

+Books have made a huge impact on my career as an entrepreneur, but the problem with making recommendations is that books resonate differently depending on where you are in your personal journey.

-A lot of new entrepreneurs ask me what books they should read (or which ones I like), and I find this question surprisingly hard to answer.
+So, when new entrepreneurs ask me what books they should read, I find the question surprisingly difficult to answer.
+The books that impact me today probably wouldn't have landed the same way when I was just starting, and vice-versa.

-The problem is that the impact of a book is dependent on your current situation and challenges.
-The books that impact me most now probably wouldn't have been helpful earlier in my journey, and the ones I read when I was first starting out probably wouldn't be as impactful to me personally anymore.

-I also read a lot, and many of the books that have impacted my entrepreneurial journey the most aren't _typical_ business books.

-Classics like _Good to Great_ and _Measure What Matters_ are great all-purpose business books and will help you be a better manager, but I find their application to entrepreneurship pretty weak.
+Finally, I read across a wide variety of genres, and many of the books that have impacted me aren't _typical_ business books.
+Classics like _Good to Great_ and _Measure What Matters_ are great all-purpose business books and will help you be a better manager, but I find their application to early-stage entrepreneurship pretty weak.

-With those caveats aside, I thought it would be interesting to share the 12 books that have had the biggest impact on my entrepreneurial journey.
-I've organized this list chronologically, so I'll explain each book in the context of its impact on my life at the time.
+With those caveats aside, I thought it would be interesting to share the 12 books that have had the biggest impact on my entrepreneurial journey _and_ the point at which they left their impact.

+I've organized this list chronologically, so I'll explain each book in the context of its impact on my life at the time, and if you prefer a video version of this, I recorded this as an episode for my podcast, [Retained Trust](https://www.retainedtrust.com/).

+<iframe width="560" height="315" src="https://www.youtube.com/embed/_li5zzt6x3Q?si=Ac523aBTg6l0Iatn" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 Hopefully, some of these will hit you at just the right time in your entrepreneurial journey to make a big impact too.